Previously On

 It was the Department of Financial Institutions.

 They wanted to know if I was issuing loans.
-Despite every page on the site explaining that this was an equity partnership — not a loan, not a reverse mortgage, not debt — they read the whole thing and still thought it was a loan.
+Every page on the site explained that this was an equity partnership.
+Not a loan.
+Not a reverse mortgage.
+Not debt.
+They read the whole thing and still thought it was a loan.

 I'd spent months trying to explain the difference to homeowners.
-Turns out I couldn't even explain it to the regulators.
-When the people whose job it is to classify financial products can't tell yours apart from the thing you're trying not to be, that's a signal.
+Couldn't even explain it to the regulators.
+When the people whose job it is to classify financial products can't tell yours apart from the thing you're trying not to be, that's your answer.

 So why does this matter?

 The archwayhq.com domain used to be the landing page for the Archway home equity solution.
-If you're landing here because of that — because you got a letter, because you found an old link, because the DFI forwarded you this page as evidence of something — welcome.
+If you're landing here because of that, welcome.
 That's not what we do anymore.

 What we do now: Archway is a studio.
-I build productized services where AI does the work that used to require expensive human coordination.
-The first one is called Dropsignal — podcast advertising on digital billboards.
+I build products where AI handles work that used to require expensive teams.
+The first one is Dropsignal — podcast advertising on digital billboards.
 There's another one called Tasuki in the works.
 You can read about all of it in the episodes that follow this one.

 The home equity experience wasn't wasted.
-Every tool, every workflow, every instinct I use now was sharpened on that project.
+Every instinct I use now was sharpened on that project.
+And Marilyn and Bob are still in their house.